zzx-peter/verl/docs/examples/config.rst

 **Rollout Model**

 - ``actor_rollout_ref.rollout.name``: hf/vllm.
 We use vLLM by default
-  because it’s much efficient and our hybrid engine is implemented with vLLM.
+  because it's much efficient and our hybrid engine is implemented with vLLM.

 - Rollout (Auto-regressive) parameters.
-The key should be equal to the property name in vLLM’s ``SamplingParams``.
+The key should be equal to the property name in vLLM's ``SamplingParams``.

   - ``temperature``, ``top_k``, ``top_p`` and others: Sampling
     parameters in ``SamplingParams``.